 Description: Thallus crustose, bright yellow, of rounded, coarse, ecorticate granules or warts forming a more or less continuous crust.
 Outermost part of granules densely inspersed with minute, yellow crystals.
-Apothecia frequent, developing from the lower side of granules, stalked and pin-like, 0.6-1.3 mm tall.
-Stalk 0.04-0.08 mm diam., black to pale brown, with a yellow pruina at least in the upper part.
-Capitulum obovoid to obconical, 0.15-0.3 mm diam.; exciple well developed, with a dense yellowish green pruina on the lower side; hypothecium broadly obconical, with a flat or slightly concave upper surface.
-Asci cylindrical, 14-19 x 2-3.5 µm, with a 5-9 µm long, narrow stalk, producing an indefinite number of ascospores, arising singly from ascogenous hyphae with hooks.
-Ascospores 1-celled, brown, uniseriate, short ellipsoid to globose, 7-9 x 4-5 µm, with a coarse and irregular ornamentation, accumulating at the surface of the ascomata.
-Conidia 1-celled, 2-3 x 1 µm.
+Apothecia frequent, developing from the lower side of granules, stalked and pin-like, 0.6-1.4 mm tall.
+Stalk 0.04-0.09 mm thick, black to pale brown, with a yellow pruina at least in the upper part.
+Capitulum obovoid to obconical, 0.15-0.3 mm wide; exciple well developed, with a dense yellowish green pruina on the lower side; hypothecium broadly obconical, with a flat to slightly concave upper surface.
+Asci cylindrical, 14-19 x 2-3.5 µm, with a 5-9 µm long, narrow stalk, arising singly from ascogenous hyphae with hooks, degenerating early.
+Ascospores 1-celled, brown, uniseriate, short ellipsoid to globose, (6-)7-9 x 4-5 µm, with a coarse and irregular ornamentation, accumulating at the surface of the ascomata.
+Conidia 1-celled, 2-3 x c.
+1 µm.
 Photobiont trebouxioid, with isodiametric cells.
 Spot tests: thallus K-, C-, KC-, P-.
 Chemistry: apothecial pruina and thallus with vulpinic acid.

 Note: a boreal-montane, circumpolar species found on the acid bark of both broad-leaved trees and conifers, more rarely on hard lignum, with optimum on Larix near treeline.